junxit/us-congress-bills-111/metadata.md

 - 2009-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 414 - 1 (Roll no. 972). (text: CR H14887-14888)
 - 2009-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 414 - 1 (Roll no. 972).(text: CR H14887-14888)
 - 2009-12-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-07-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-08-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-248.
+- 2010-08-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-248.
+- 2010-08-05 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6978; text: CR S6978)
+- 2010-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6978; text: CR S6978)
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 516.